How to Set Up Tiers for Your Golf Pool

 Common mistakes

 Too few players per tier.
-Tier 1 with only four or five players creates duplicate teams quickly.
-Aim for at least eight.
+Tiers with less that four players create duplicate teams quickly.
+Aim for at least six to eight or introduce more tiers.